magreenberg/openshift-pipelines-demo/README.md

 oc expose service gitea-http
 oc get route gitea-http -o jsonpath='{"http://"}{.status.ingress[0].host}{"\n"}'
 ```
-Browse the the URL displayed above and sign into `gitea` using the following credentials:
+When all pods are in the `Running` status, browse the the URL displayed above and sign into `gitea` using the following credentials:
 * user: gitea_admin
 * password: r8sA8CPHD9!bt6d

-In `gitea` create a user named `demo` with password `demodemo`.
+In `gitea` press the pull-down icon at the top right and select `Site Administration`.
+In the `User Accounts` tab press `Create User Account` and create a user named `demo` with password `demodemo`.
+Deselect `Require user to change password`.

 # Set up Git repository
-Sign into `gitea` using the `demo` account and create two repositories:
+* `Sign Out` of `gitea` and then log in using the `demo` account created above.
+Create a repository named `httpserver`.
-* httpserver
-* httpserver-cd

-Follow the `gitea` instructions to add the code from the `httpserver` and `httpserver-cd` directories to the `gitea` repositories.
+* Copy the `httpserver` directory from this repository to a new location.
+* In the copied directory run the instructions provided by `gitea` for creating a new repository with the following changes.
+  * Instead of `git add README.md` use `git add .`
+  * At this time, the `gitea` instructions state `git push -u origin master`.
+Replace this with `git push -u origin main`.
+* During the `git push` step you will be prompted for the user and password (demo/demodemo).

+Repeat the above steps for a repository named `httpserver-cd`.

 # Create a project/namespace for OpenShift Pipelines